 - 3 large eggs

 - 1 ½ teaspoons cinnamon

 - ½ cup sunflower oil

 - 1 teaspoon vanilla extract

-- Preheat the oven to 350˚F (175˚C).
-Spray a 8-inch round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
+Preheat the oven to 350˚F (175˚C).
+Spray an 8-inch (at least 2-inch high) round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
+If your cake pan is lower than 2-inches, use a 9-inch round cake pan).
 Line bottom of pan with parchment paper and spray parchment paper lightly.
 Set aside.

-- In a medium-large bowl, combine the yogurt, sugar, and eggs, stirring until well blended.
+In a medium-large bowl, combine the yogurt, sugar, and eggs, and whisk together until well blended.

-- Add the flour, baking powder, salt and spices, mixing until all flour is combined.
+Add the flour, baking powder, salt and spices and mix until all flour is combined.

 - Add the oil and stir well.
 Don't worry, at first it will seem to separate but keep stirring till smooth.